 - Preheat oven to 375°F (190°C).

-- Roast for approximately 1 hour 15 minutes to 1 hour 30 minutes or until thermometer inserted into the thickest part of the thigh without touching the bone registers 180°F (82°C).
+- Place roasting pan in the oven and roast for approximately 1 hour 15 minutes to 1 hour 30 minutes or until thermometer inserted into the thickest part of the thigh without touching the bone registers 180°F (82°C).

-- Allow the roasted chicken to rest for 15 minutes before carving.
+- Remove from oven and allow the roasted chicken to rest for 15 minutes before carving.

 Enjoy…..and have a wonderful day! 😎